 Secret.
 Breakfast.
 Those are two critical words to combine and use often.
-This is the best flavor at Humphry - maybe because it’s bourbon-in-your-breakfast-cereal ice cream or maybe because the chunks of corn flakes are well-dispersed and delicious.
-There are Humphry locations in both the Mission and the Ferry Building, and since they’ve been around for a while, the lines are never insane at either.
-The cinnamon tres leches is also worth trying, and whatever crazy seasonal sh*t they think up almost always nails it too.
-This is undoubtedly the best ice cream in the whole city.
+This is the best flavor at Humphry Slocombe - maybe because it’s bourbon-in-your-breakfast-cereal ice cream or maybe because the chunks of corn flakes are well-dispersed and delicious.
+The Blue Bottle Vietnamese coffee is a close second, though, and whatever crazy seasonal sh*t they think up almost always nails it too.
+They have locations in the Mission, the Ferry Building, Uptown Oakland, and Berkeley.

-Boozy milkshakes are dumb if you’re trying to get drunk.
-But they’re not dumb if you just want to give your afternoon a little kick, a scenario in which Ice Cream Bar is here for you.
-The PX Pie, with pumpkin ice cream and beer, and the Dublin Honey (Guinness with port and honey ice cream) are both excellent, and if you can finish an entire shake in a sitting, then please apply for a job with us.
-The Cole Valley spot is set up as a retro ice cream fountain, though the ice cream flavors are modern and change seasonally - the cherry, basil, or caramelized honey are all excellent.
+If you’re trying to get drunk, a boozy milkshake is probably not the way to go.
+But if you want to give your afternoon a little kick, Ice Cream Bar is here for you.
+The PX Pie, with pumpkin ice cream and beer, and the Dublin Honey (Guinness with port and honey ice cream) are both excellent, and if you can finish an entire shake in one sitting, please give yourself a pat on the back.
+The Cole Valley spot is set up as a retro ice cream fountain, though the ice cream flavors are modern and change seasonally - the cherry, basil, and caramelized honey are all excellent.

 When you have the urge for the cold, creamy good stuff, you have two options: blindly open the grocery store freezer to grab a random pint of ice cream (or tub of frozen gravy), or go to Polly Ann in the Outer Sunset.
 In addition to the classic flavors, Polly Ann has a great selection of Asian-influenced flavors, like green tea, durian, black sesame, and jasmine.
 They also have ice cream cakes, milkshakes, and sundaes to-go, and recently introduced a “Five for $5” tasting flight.